cyberark/conjur-service-broker/README.md

 3. **Permit the Application to Access Secrets in Conjur**

-    PCF applications can be granted access to secrets using either the Org and Space layers, or with the application host identity.
+    TAS applications can be granted access to secrets using either the Org and Space layers, or with the application host identity.

     #### <a name="permit-org-space"> Privilege Org and Space Layers